Resolution of two fundamental issues in the dynamics of relativity and exposure of a real version of the emperor's new clothes: Invalidity of M ller's theorem

-Physically, the pre-assumption is extremely strong and severe, because it requires that (i) within the domain $V$, there are no any sources ($\partial_{\nu}\widetilde{T}^{\mu\nu}=0$), and (ii) the EM energy never flows through the closed boundary of $V$ for any time ($\mathbf{E}\times\mathbf{H}=0$ for $-\infty<t<+\infty$).
-Thus this physical system is never provided with any EM energy.
-According to energy conservation law, no EM fields can be supported within the domain $V$ in such a case, leading to a zero field solution.
-Thus the corrected M\o ller's theorem only defines a trivial \emph{zero} four-vector for an EM stress-energy tensor even if this theorem is applicable. \\
+Physically, the pre-assumption is extremely strong and severe, because it requires that (i) within the domain $V$, there are no any sources ($\partial_{\nu}\widetilde{T}^{\mu\nu}=0$), and (ii) the EM energy and Minkowski momentum never flow through the closed boundary of $V$ for any time ($\mathbf{E}\times\mathbf{H}=0$ and $\mathbf{D}\times\mathbf{B}=0$ for $-\infty<t<+\infty$).
+Thus this physical system is never provided with any EM energy and momentum.
+According to energy--momentum conservation law, no EM fields can be supported within the domain $V$ in such a case, leading to a zero field solution.
+Thus the corrected M\o ller's theorem only defines a trivial \emph{zero} four-vector for an EM stress--energy tensor of a \emph{finite closed} physical system, even if this theorem is applicable. \\

 \emph{Example 2 for corrected M\o ller's theorem.} Nevertheless, the corrected M\o ller's theorem may define a \emph{non-zero} four-vector in general.
 As an example, consider the tensor given by